sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 Instead, it is enough to **detect the sparsity pattern** of the Jacobian.
 This binary-valued pattern contains enough information to deduce orthogonality.
 From there, we use a **coloring algorithm** to group mutually orthogonal columns (or rows) together.
-Such a coloring can be visualized on Figure 10 (b), where the yellow columns will be evaluated together and the light blue ones too.
+Such a coloring can be visualized on Figure 10 (b), where the yellow columns will be evaluated together (first JVP) and the light blue ones will be evaluated together (second JVP), for a total of 2 JVPs instead of 5.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">